 D-Type means Dominance-Type.
 These people are outgoing and people-focused.
 They are demanding, decisive, and doers.
 Their main strength is that they get things done quickly.
 Their weaknesses are that they can be stubborn when giving opinions and they can miss details when getting things done quickly.
 Notice that in the picture, D is farthest from S, so the biggest weakness for D-types is group harmony, which is the strength of S-types.

 I-Type means Influence-Type.
 These people are outgoing and task-focused.
 They are inspiring, influential, and ideators.
 Their main strengths are talking and giving ideas.
-Their weaknesses are that they might be slow to walk their talk (take action on their ideas).
+One of their weaknesses is that they tend to be slow to do what they say they will do.
 Also, I is farthest from C, so the biggest weakness for I-types is attention-to-detail, which is the strength of C-types.

 S-Type means Steady-Type.
 These people are reserved and people-focused.
 They are supportive and sensitive to people’s feelings.
 Their main strength is maintaining harmony with people.
 S is farthest away from D, so the main weakness for S-types is that they are slow to get things done, and it’s hard for them to make tough choices.

 C-Type means Conscientious-Type.
 These people are reserved and task-focused.
 They are conscientious (detail-oriented), careful, and competent.
 Their main strength is attention-to-detail.
 C is farthest from I, so the weaknesses for C-types are coming up with lots of ideas and socializing.

 Here is the percentage split according to the Extended DISC 2019 Validation Study:

 Note that different countries will have differences.
 For example, the most common type in Germany is I-Type; for Brazil, it is C-Type.

 With my leader